Center for eLearning Staff

 Assistant Provost for eLearning

-In this capacity, Dr. Orozco collaborates with FAU's 10 colleges, as well as its schools, departments and faculty to facilitate new eLearning courses and programs, and enhance existing courses.
+Dr. Victoria Brown is the Assistant Provost for eLearning.
+She is responsible for the administration of the University's new Center for eLearning.
+In this capacity, Dr. Brown collaborates with FAU's 10 colleges, as well as its schools, departments and faculty to facilitate new eLearning courses and programs, and enhance existing courses.
 She also oversees instructional technology, including training, supporting, and assisting faculty and staff who utilize eLearning, as well as managing the day-to-day operations of the new center.
-Orozco also works directly with the Provost to implement FAU's academic and technological strategic vision.
+Dr. Brown also works directly with the Provost to implement FAU's academic and technological strategic vision.

 Jill Rosen joined the eLearning team in January, 2013 as the Budget Manager.
 She holds a Master Degree in Public Administration from Florida Atlantic University and a Bachelor of Science degree from the University of Delaware.

 Jill coordinates all of the financial transactions for the Center for eLearning including close collaboration with each College to assure smooth and timely transfers of faculty funding.

 Assistant Director of eLearning

 Julie Golden serves as Assistant Director of eLearning and is responsible for developing, delivering, and maintaining professional development programs at FAU’s Center for eLearning.
 Julie administers the nationally recognized Quality Matters (QM) program which offers faculty an opportunity to have courses certified for meeting national standards of excellence.
 Julie develops and coordinates the delivery of a variety of pedagogical and technological workshops for university stakeholders including the Center for eLearning flagship eCertification program.
 Julie also facilitates an ongoing faculty support community fostering a collaborative exchange of knowledge and skills among University faculty.